loonloon/Notes/UDM-Docker-and-Kubernetes-The-Complete-Guide.md

 * Dockerfile
 ```
-# Specify a base image
+# Use an official Node.js runtime as a base image, with Alpine Linux for a minimal footprint
 FROM node:14-alpine

+# Set the working directory inside the container
 WORKDIR /usr/app

+# Copy only the package.json file to the working directory
+# This allows Docker to cache the npm install step if dependencies haven't changed
+COPY ./package.json ./

-# Install some dependencies
+# Install project dependencies from package.json
+RUN npm install

+# Copy the rest of the application files to the working directory
+# This step occurs after npm install to leverage Docker's layer caching
 COPY ./ ./
-RUN npm install

-# Default command
+# Specify the default command to run the application
 CMD ["npm", "start"]
 ```